US Department of Energy

 Grant in 2018

-FuelCell Energy, Inc. is a company that designs, manufactures, sells, installs, operates, and services stationary fuel cell power plants, focusing on distributed power generation and hydrogen production.
-The company offers a range of solutions, including its SureSource product line, which employs carbonate fuel cell technology for on-site power generation, utility grid support, and hydrogen production.
-Additionally, FuelCell Energy provides systems for carbon dioxide capture from flue gases and energy storage solutions based on solid oxide technology.
-The company's products are utilized across various sectors, including utilities, industrial applications, healthcare, data centers, and government facilities.
-FuelCell Energy operates primarily in the United States, with a presence in South Korea, England, and Germany.
-Founded in 1969 and headquartered in Danbury, Connecticut, the company is committed to delivering ultra-clean energy solutions that support decarbonization and net-zero commitments.
+FuelCell Energy, Inc. is a company that specializes in the design, manufacture, sale, installation, operation, and servicing of stationary fuel cell power plants for distributed power generation.
+The company offers a range of products, including its SureSource line, which utilizes carbonate fuel cell technology for various applications such as on-site power generation, utility grid support, distributed hydrogen production, and micro-grid systems.
+Additionally, FuelCell Energy provides solutions for carbon capture and energy storage using solid oxide technology.
+Its products serve diverse markets, including utilities, industrial applications, education, healthcare, data centers, wastewater treatment, and commercial sectors.
+Founded in 1969 and headquartered in Danbury, Connecticut, FuelCell Energy primarily operates in the United States, South Korea, England, and Germany, focusing on decarbonizing energy strategies to support net-zero commitments.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.